Hershey's Miniatures: Ingredients

-Product & Packaging
+Product and packaging

 There have been a number of Hershey's Miniature product variations introduced by the company.
 In November 2004, a line extension called Hershey's Miniatures Nut Lovers featuring four kinds of chocolate paired with four varieties of nuts was introduced.
 Also in December 2004 a Special Dark miniatures bag was introduced with three different Special Dark miniature bars.

-Earlier in 2004, Hershey entered into a multi-year endorsement arrangement with popular singer/actress Thalia which included La Dulceria Thalia Hershey's Miniatures, a cookie and candy assortment.
-Television commercials from that partnership included the pop star eating Hershey Kisses, Jolly Ranchers and Hershey Miniatures.
+Earlier in 2004, Hershey entered into a multi-year endorsement agreement with popular singer and actress Thalía, which included La Dulceria Thalia Hershey's Miniatures, a cookie and candy assortment.
+Television commercials from that endorsement showed the pop star eating Hershey Kisses, Jolly Ranchers and Hershey Miniatures.

 In 2014, a Hershey Miniature bars label design change would save approximately 270,000 pounds of paper per year, equal to about 2,000 trees.
 In 2016, the Hershey Miniature Assortment was brought to market in a special patriotic red, white and blue bag.